-This indicator presents the proportion of households with below average income after deducting housing costs; separately for potential first homeowners (HAM Buy), and for renters (HAM Rent), for each Territorial Authority in greater Christchurch and New Zealand from 2008 to 2017.
-Higher numbers on the HAM measure indicate less affordable housing.
-(These data report version 1.4 of HAM).
+This indicator presents the proportion of households with below the median New Zealand household income after deducting housing costs.
+This measure is presented separately for potential first homeowners (HAM Buy Median), and for renters (HAM Rent Median), for each Territorial Authority in greater Christchurch and for New Zealand, from 2008 to 2018, inclusive.
+Higher numbers on the HAM measure indicate less affordable housing (these data report version 1.4 of HAM).
 Note that the full back series of data is updated whenever HAM is re-released.

-The figure shows that the proportion of potential first home buyer households in Christchurch City with below average income after housing costs decreased by just over one percentage point from 66.7 percent in December 2017 to 65.5 percent in December 2018.
-This finding indicates that housing (ownership) became less affordable over this period.
-This proportion was similar in Waimakariri District (72.5%) and lower in Selwyn District (57.5%).
-At a national level, the proportion of potential first home buyer households with below average income after housing costs also increased between March 2016 and March 2017, from 77.4 percent to 79.9 percent (i.e., ownership became less affordable).
-Overall, the HAM indicates that home ownership became less affordable for potential first home buyer households in greater Christchurch, from late 2015 to the current time point (March 2017).
+The figure shows that the proportion of potential first home buyer households in Christchurch City with below the median income after housing costs decreased by just over one percentage point from 66.7 percent in December 2017 to 65.5 percent in December 2018.
+This finding indicates that housing (ownership) became marginally more affordable over this period.
+The proportion in December 2018 was slightly higher in Waimakariri District (65.8%) and substantially lower in Selwyn District (54.3%).
+At a national level, the proportion of potential first home buyer households with below the median income after housing costs also decreased between December 2017 and December 2018; 73.1 percent and 70.5 percent, respectively.
+Overall, the HAM Buy Median indicates that home ownership affordability for potential first home buyer households in greater Christchurch has improved from early 2017 to the current time point (December 2018).

-The figure shows that the proportion of renter households in Christchurch City with below average income after housing costs remained relatively unchanged between March 2016 (54.4%) and March 2017 (56.4%).
-The proportion was slightly larger in Waimakariri District (54.7%) and smaller in Selwyn District (40.7%), which indicates comparatively affordable renting in Selwyn District.
-For New Zealand overall, the proportion of renter households with below average income after housing costs declined between December 2017 (59.4%) and December 2018 (56.9%).
+The figure shows that the proportion of renter households in Christchurch City with below the median income after housing costs remained relatively stable between December 2017 (57.5%) and December 2018 (57.0%).
+The proportion in December 2018 was slightly smaller in Waimakariri District (55.8%) and substantially smaller in Selwyn District (42.0%), which indicates comparatively affordable renting in Selwyn District.
+For New Zealand overall, the proportion of renter households with below the median income after housing costs declined between December 2017 (59.4%) and December 2018 (56.9%).
 This decline continues the general pattern of increasing affordability for renters for New Zealand overall, apparent since mid-2011.

-Survey/data set: Data set (HAM version 1.2) created for research purposes from the Integrated Data Infrastructure (IDI), managed by Statistics New Zealand.
-Access publicly available data from the Ministry of Business Innovation and Employment website www.mbie.govt.nz/info-services/housing-and-property/sector-information-and-statistics/housing-affordability-measure/latest-results
+Survey/data set: Data set (HAM version 1.4) created for research purposes from the Integrated Data Infrastructure (IDI), managed by Statistics New Zealand.
+Access publicly available data from the Ministry of Housing and Urban Development website www.hud.govt.nz/news-and-resources/statistics-and-research/housing-affordability-measure-ham.

 Source data frequency: Quarterly.